Asti Langa

 Starting at 25€

-In 1875, Blessed Clemente Marchisio founded the congregation of the Figlie di San Giuseppe di Rivalba, a town in the province of Turin, with the aim of improving certain aspects of liturgical celebration.
+In 1875 Blessed Clemente Marchisio founded the congregation of the Daughters of St. Joseph of Rivalba, a town in the province of Turin, with the aim of improving some aspects related to liturgical celebration.

-In 1906, a group of nuns moved to Santo Stefano Belbo, continuing the production of Moscato da Messa, a sweet white wine needed by priests throughout Italy to officiate at liturgical services.
+In 1906, a group of nuns moved to Santo Stefano Belbo, continuing the production of Moscato da Messa, a sweet white wine necessary for priests throughout Italy to officiate the liturgical service.

-The nuns managed its production for over 100 years, assisted by the precious advice of an oenologist.
-In 2012, a lack of vocation led to the house being abandoned.
+The nuns managed its production for over 100 years, assisted by the valuable advice of an oenologist.
+In 2012, the lack of vocation led to the abandonment of the house.

-Since 2016, Beppe Marino has been its owner, continuing to produce, thanks to the authorization of the bishopric of Alba, the mass wines distributed throughout Italy.
+Since 2016, Beppe Marino has become its owner continuing to produce, thanks to the clearance from the bishopric of Alba, mass wines distributed throughout Italy.

-The centre, also known as the Monastery of the Sisters of the White Wine, remains a symbol for this area, a place where spirituality, aggregation, charity and wine culture coexist.
+The center, also known as the Monastery of the white wine nuns, still remains today a symbol for this area, a place where spirituality, community, charity and wine culture coexisted.

-Today there are 24 spiritual centres and houses around the world named after Blessed Clemente Marchisio.
+Today there are 24 spiritual centers and houses dedicated to Blessed Clemente Marchisio throughout the world.

 The village of Santo Stefano Belbo between wine tourism and culture